Skip to content

 Admission criteria:

-- Submit a written essay that addresses the applicant’s career goals and motivations for graduate study in the selected area of specialty nursing practice.
+• Submit a written essay.
+This essay should address the applicant’s career goals and motivations for graduate study in the selected area of specialty nursing practice.

 MSN to DNP admission criteria: